-Organizational Results also oversees MoDOT's research efforts.
-MoDOT's research mission is to respond to customer needs; provide information and technology for management policy decisions; and undertake research and development issues that have a high possibility of being implemented.
+customer needs; provide information and technology for management policy decisions; and undertake research and development issues that have a high possibility of being implemented.

-Other research responsibilities include policy studies, finance, community and economic development as related to transportation, as well as research in the environmental area.

-Over the past year the department entered into a memorandum of understanding with the newly established Missouri Transportation Institute (MTI).
-MTI is a consortium of Missouribased universities and nonprofit organizations established to address the research, development, public policy and technology transfer needs of Missouri's transportation system.
+Other research responsibilities include policy, finance, environmental and community and economic development studies as related to transportation.
+MoDOT collaborates with the Missouri Transportation Institute, a consortium of Missouri-based universities and nonprofit organizations, to address transportation research, development, public policy and technology transfer needs.